Sometimes you are walking through a kitchen store, see a product and your first reaction is skepticism. I felt that way

 And yes, I know that, according to experts, finer whiskey should be consumed from a narrower glass such as this:

 If using a “proper” whiskey glass, you may want to experiment with two whiskey stones and a 1-oz pour.

 Additionally if said glass is leaded crystal, use caution when placing the stones in the glass so you don’t accidentally crack the glass.

 Back to the idea of proper expectations, understand that these disks will not make the whiskey icy cold.
 It will only produce a slight chill, but again this is all you want.
 If you create too much temperature drop, you risk the flavors tightening up.
-And to that end, I have found that the Teroforma Whiskey stones work very well in achieving this goal.
-I also found the whiskey, slightly chilled, had a much more palate pleasing flavor experience.
+And to that end, I have found that the Teroforma Whiskey stones work very well.
+I also found whiskey, slightly chilled, had a much more palate pleasing flavor experience.

 I know I am repeating myself, but proper expectations are essential with this product: these whiskey stones will not, in any volume, give you an ice cold drink.
 Do not buy them and think you can use them in your wine, iced tea or lemonade.

 There are other drink chilling options available on the market made from glass or plastic.
 I am thinking first of the hand blown glass cubes which are intended for the same purpose as the whiskey stones.
 However, like their plastic cousins, they are meant more as style pieces, not effective beverage chillers.

 Are they a product with limited uses?
 Yes.

 But as a regular whiskey drinker living in a warm weather climate, I find the Whiskey Stones a great tool.
 I never drink whiskey without using the stones.
 If you have friends or family who are whiskey enthusiasts, then the stones will make a great gift.